Skip to Content

 Wander down some of the smaller streets in the afternoons and listen out for the blaring salsa and calypso music.
 This reminds you, without a doubt, you are in the Caribbean.
 Music streams from the smallest of small bars where locals sit at impromptu tables on the side of the street, enjoying a cold one or two!

 You might even get lucky and stumble across one of the many happy hours and meet some very interesting locals.
-There are some great little bars, restaurants, and cafes to be explored.
+There are some great little bars, restaurants, and cafes to explore.

 Best Restaurants in Old San Juan